kalbfuss/01memories/README.md

-# Pyframe #
+# Digital Memories (01memories) #

-Pyframe is a Python-based digital photo frame application.
+Digital Memories is a Python-based digital photo frame application.
 It is capable of displaying photos and playing videos from local storage as well as WebDAV and [rclone](https://rclone.org) repositories.

-Pyframe has been designed to run slideshows from image and video repositories with several thousand files.
+Digital Memories has been designed to run slideshows from image and video repositories with several thousand files.
 No conversion is required.
 Files remain in your repositories and fully under your control.

 Files in slideshows can be dynamically arranged and filtered based on their metadata (EXIF and IPTC metadata supported).
 Slideshows can be run continuously or scheduled.

-Pyframe supports reverse geocoding based on GPS data in the EXIF tag, using the geopy library and Photon geocoder (essentially OpenStreetMap).
+Digital Memories supports reverse geocoding based on GPS data in the EXIF tag, using the geopy library and Photon geocoder (essentially OpenStreetMap).

-Pyframe optionally integrates with [Home Assistant](https://www.home-assistant.io/) via [MQTT](https://mqtt.org).
-Integration allows the display to be motion activated after coupling of the Pyframe device with a motion sensor.
+Digital Memories optionally integrates with [Home Assistant](https://www.home-assistant.io/) via [MQTT](https://mqtt.org).
+Integration allows the display to be motion activated after coupling of the Digital Memories device with a motion sensor.

-Pyframe is being developed by [Bernd Kalbfuss (aka langweiler)](https://github.com/kalbfuss) and is published under the [General Public License version 3](LICENSE.md).
-The latest source code is available on [GitHub](https://github.com/kalbfuss/pyframe).
+Digital Memories is being developed by [Bernd Kalbfuss (aka langweiler)](https://github.com/kalbfuss) and is published under the [General Public License version 3](LICENSE.md).
+The latest source code is available on [GitHub](https://github.com/kalbfuss/01memories).

 Instructions for building your own digital photo frame can be found [here](FRAME.md).

 ## Dependencies ##

-Pyframe requires [Python 3](https://python.org) to run.
+Digital Memories requires [Python 3](https://python.org) to run.
 It has been developed with Python version 3.10 on Ubuntu Linux, but may run with earlier versions and on different operating systems.

-Pyframe requires the following Python packages to be installed:
+Digital Memories requires the following Python packages to be installed:

 - exifread
 - ffmpeg-python